A conversation with Asha Praver, spiritual director of Ananda Sangha in Palo Alto, California, and the Ananda Community in Mountain View

-And there’s a margin of comfort in a community such as this, because there are enough apartments that people can hang around without participating, without disturbing the essential vibration we’ve created.
-They drive in and out as if they were merely renters, and it’s not a problem.
-And over the years we’ve kept way above critical mass, with positive, kind and compassionate people, and the few who’ve tended to pull the energy down have moved away.
+And there’s a margin of comfort in a community such as this, because there are enough apartments that people can hang around without participating, without disturbing the essential vibration that we’ve created.
+They drive in and out as if they were renters, and it’s not a problem.
+But over the years we’ve kept way above critical mass with positive, kind and compassionate people, and the few who’ve tended to pull the energy down have moved away.

 Q: Do people go through a period of adjustment when they move into the community?

-Asha: It depends entirely on their circumstances.
-If they come here as well-adjusted, happy people who are opting for something better, the adjustment period is generally zero.
+Asha: It depends on their circumstances.
+If they come here as well-adjusted, happy people who are opting for something better, the adjustment period is usually zero.

-They may be in a difficult transition, because people will often move when something has collapsed in their lives.
+They may be in a difficult transition, because people will often move when something has fallen apart in their lives.
 If they’re coming in as the “walking wounded,” or they’re working out a grief, the transition can be more difficult.
-Or if people have deep-seated fears of interacting with others, or big authority issues, they can project those onto the scene, and it may take awhile before they wake up and notice where they are.
+If people have deep-seated fears of interacting with others, or big authority issues, they can project those onto the scene, and it may take a while before they wake up and realize where they are.
 Sometimes it takes a month, sometimes it can take years, but they eventually realize that they’re the ones banging on the pots and making all the noise about oppression and invasion and so forth.
 Or it comes to a happy conclusion because they’ve decided that this isn’t where they belong.

 The transition is sometimes purely mechanical, in the sense that our apartments are small, the walls are relatively thin, and the traffic noises can be disruptive.

 Depending on where you lived before, the small things can be disconcerting, but they’re more circumstantial than community-oriented.
-And the minor inconveniences are usually balanced by the fun of living in the community – the community dinners with friendly conversations and lots of laughter, the morning meditations, service to others, swimming, working in the garden, playing volleyball, etc.
+And the minor inconveniences are usually balanced by the fun of living in the community – the community dinners with friendly conversations and lots of laughter, the morning meditations, the service to others, social gatherings around the swimming pool, working in the garden, etc.

-Q: There’s a thought in people’s minds that living in a separate community implies that you’re closing yourself off from the community at large, forsaking your social responsibilities, or trying to be better than others.
+Q: There’s a thought in people’s minds that living in a separate community implies that you’re closing yourself off from the wide community at large, that you’re forsaking your social responsibilities or trying to be better than others.
 But is it even possible, in a community that’s surrounded by Silicon Valley, to close yourself off from the life that’s swirling around you?

-Asha: Here in Mountain View, in fact the “outside world” is inches away.
+Asha: Here in Mountain View, in fact, the “outside world” is just inches away.
 But it’s a concern that people have, that you might lose the capacity to relate, or that you might become a delicate hothouse plant, or too dependent on the community.

 Those are real questions, and the short answer is “No, it’s not a problem.”
 It’s not a problem because there’s nothing about the life we lead that encourages you to enter an unreal world or cut yourself off from society.

 Now, that doesn’t mean we think it’s real important to be able to discuss the most current TV shows and know the lyrics to all the popular songs.
-The majority of us have drawn lines that we would probably draw, even if we lived outside the community.
+The majority of us have drawn lines that we would probably draw even if we lived outside of the community.

-We feel little need to be up on all the current celebrity gossip, and we’ve independently decided that a lot of what people are interested in isn’t worth the time and trouble.
+We feel little need to be up on all the current celebrity gossip, and we’ve independently decided that a lot of what people are interested in isn’t worth our time.

-But what people are really wondering when they ask these questions is: are we able to cope with people and environments different than our own?
+But what people are really wondering when they ask those questions is: are we able to cope with people and environments different than our own?

 And that’s another serious question.
 But, really, what gives us the capacity to cope?
 Is it being so adjusted to the crowd that we can swim along without being noticed?
 Or is it developing the inner strength to discern the best choices among our options and act on them.

 Standing back a little from the crowd and thinking for ourselves, far from weakening our ability to relate, strengthens it enormously.
-Because whatever comes, we’re able to relate to it from a level of inner strength, rather than just weakly reacting, like a leaf blown by the wind.
+Because whatever comes, we’re able to relate to it from a level of inner strength, rather than just weakly reacting like a leaf being blown about by the wind.

-Living in harmony with people who share our ideals and support us in our personal development makes us stronger, not weaker.
-For us, it’s a no-brainer.
-But it sounds unorthodox, so the questions have to be asked and answered, over and over.
+Living in harmony with people who share our ideals and support us in our inner development makes us stronger, not weaker.
+For us, it’s a no-brainer, but it does sound rather unorthodox, so these questions have to be asked and answered, over and over.

-Q: The Ananda Community has major interfaces with the community at large, not only the church, Ananda Sangha, but also two stores in downtown Mountain View, East West Bookshop and Bookbuyers .
+Q: The Ananda Community has major interfaces with the community at large, not only through the church, Ananda Sangha, but also a very popular Ananda-owned store in downtown Mountain View, East West Bookshop.

-Asha: Some of the people who live here work for an Ananda business or the Sangha.
-And all of those Ananda enterprises interact with the public.
-In fact, East West Bookshop is far more interactive than most people’s jobs, if they’re just commuting to a cubicle and writing code or pushing paper all day.
+Asha: Some of the people who live here work for an Ananda business or at the Sangha, and all of those Ananda enterprises interact with the public.
+In fact, East West Bookshop is a far more interactive place to work than most people’s jobs, if they’re just commuting to a cubicle and writing code or pushing paper all day.
 Retail businesses are interactive by nature, and we also run a school that is extremely interactive with parents, other schools, and the culture at large.
-The Sangha also serves the general public.
+And of course the Sangha serves the general public.